ahendy/Microsoft-teams-docs/teams/jslibrary.md

 ## Interfaces

 ### <a name="Context"></a>`Context`

+#### `deepLinkContext: string`
+_Introduced in v0.3_

+The context passed in as part of a deep link navigation to this page which should be used to restore a specific page state.

 #### `groupId?: string`
 The O365 group id for the team with which the content is associated.
 This field is only available when needsIdentity is set in the manifest.